Vote Christopher Hoyt For State Senate From Rutland County! :)

 problem of the property tax and school spending, but

-the Senate this fall.
+elected to the house this fall.